-The middle convolution data for $G_{24}$ is provided in Table \ref{G_{24} Nice 3-Tuples}.
-These three distinct orbits are the only orbits from Type A and we checked that in all three cases, the inverse of the exemplars do not produce any new orbits.
-The comparison data for $G_{24}$ is provided in \ref{G_{24} Type Comparisons}.
+The middle convolution data for $G_{24}$ is provided in Table~\ref{G_{24} Nice 3-Tuples}.
+These three distinct orbits are the only orbits from type A, and we checked that in all three cases, the inverse of the exemplars do not produce any new orbits.
+The comparison data for $G_{24}$ is provided in Table~\ref{G_{24} Type Comparisons}.

-{G_{25} 3-tups} The group $G_{25}$ of order 648 is also denoted $W(L_3)$ with degrees $\deg(G_{25}) = \{6, 9, 12\}$ \cite[Table D.3]{ld2009}. $G_{25}$ has two conjugacy classes, consisting of matrices with nontrivial eigenvalue $w$ or $w^2$ respectively, for $w = \zeta_3$.
-Expanding the base field to be the cyclotomic field of order 36, we get 8 possible types, which actually split into 4 pairs of inverses.
-We only list one set of inverse eigenvalues for each pair in Table \ref{G_{25} Types}.
+{G_{25} 3-tups} The group $G_{25}$ of order 648 is also denoted $W(L_3)$ with degrees $\deg(G_{25}) = \{6, 9, 12\}$; see \cite[Table D.3]{ld2009}.
+The group $G_{25}$ has two conjugacy classes, consisting of matrices with nontrivial eigenvalue $w$ or $w^2$, respectively, for $w = \zeta_3$.
+Expanding the base field to be the cyclotomic field of order 36, we get eight possible types, which actually split into four pairs of inverses.
+We only list one set of inverse eigenvalues for each pair in Table~\ref{G_{25} Types}.

 With $w = \zeta_3$ the exemplars for each type are provided below.
-Exemplar of Type A:
+An exemplar of type A is